russellallen/self/docs/handbook/vmref.rst

 In C++, objects are constructed using the new operator.
 Constructors may take arguments.
 The macros ``CC_new_N`` where N is a small integer, support calling constructors with or without arguments.
-Calling a constructor is similar to calling a function, so for additional explanation, please refer to section 5.13.6.
+Calling a constructor is similar to calling a function, so for additional explanation, please refer to section `Calling C functions`_.
 Here is the general syntax for constructing objects using C++ glue:

 		::

 				CC_new_N(cnvt_res,aux_res, class, gfname, c0,a0, c1,a1, ... cN,aN)

-For example, to construct a sockaddr_in† object, the following glue statement could be used:
+For example, to construct a ``sockaddr_in`` object, the following glue statement could be used:

 		::